zaigie/stream-infer/README.md

 ### Producer

-Producer loads videos or streaming media in different ways, such as PyAV, OpenCV, ImageIO (only applicable offline), etc., and adjusts or transforms the width

-, height, and color space of the frames, finally returning each frame as a numpy array.
+Producer loads videos or streaming media in different ways, such as PyAV, OpenCV, ImageIO (only applicable offline), etc., and adjusts or transforms the width, height, and color space of the frames, finally returning each frame as a numpy array.

 Instantiating a Producer often requires inputting the frame width and height needed for inference and the color order.
 The default color order is the same as the BGR order returned by `cv2.imread()`.